elizerdim/job-listing-app/README.md

 }
 ```

-- &lt;Link&gt; from react-router-dom - unlike &lt;a&gt; tag, this element does not reload the whole page, creating a better user experience
+- &lt;Link&gt; from react-router-dom -- unlike the &lt;a&gt; tag, &lt;Link&gt; element does not reload the whole page on click, creating a better user experience

 ```js
 import { Link } from 'react-router-dom'